JoClaivaz/Fly_homologs_exp/README.md

 *'DROME_ID_conversion.py'
 generate a table allowing the conversion between DROMEXXXXX (OMA), FBgnXXXXX (BGee) and CGXXXXX (GO term), usefull for the analysis between the different kind of data

+*'pair_species_trimming.py'
+to allow a multispecies analysis, the script keeps only ortholog family if the gene is present in the 1 domain modification or no modfication group, for each species

+*'expression_analysis_all_species.R'
+logFC analysis for the whole pairwise species comparison with or without z-score normalization due to the utilization of different species and logFC fitted on different trend model analysis of the modification effect on logFC by Kruskal-Wallis rank sum test different plots for results visualization and report

+*'expression_analysis_all_species_WhichSpeciesModified_topGO.R'
+generate a table allowing to group the different gene in function of which species are in the modified group topGO analysis allows the determination of gene ontology enrichment ('BP' and 'MF') in the domain modification group.

+*'gain_loss_domain_DROME.R'